 What You Can Expect

-If your provider recommends a knee arthroscopy, they might give you an anesthetic before the procedure.
+If your cyst removal lincoln ne process recommends a knee arthroscopy, they might give you an anesthetic before the procedure.
 You may receive a local anesthetic to numb your knee only, a regional anesthetic to numb you from the waist down, or a general anesthetic to put you out completely.
 You might be able to follow through with the procedure through a monitor if you are not entirely asleep.

 Your provider will make small incisions in your knee, and a saline solution will be pumped in to expand your knee, enabling your provider to see clearly inside the joint.
 Through the incisions, your provider inserts an arthroscope through which your provider will look around the joint.